josepcrespo/nodejs-realtime-rest-api/README.md

 ----------

-# The Agile Monkeys Api Test

-A REST API to manage customer data for a small shop.
+# A realtime Node.js based REST API

+A REST API to manage a the sales of "Fictional Motor Co", a global automobiles manufacturer and seller.
+They require a scalable REST API with the possibility of consuming part of the data in realtime.
+Of course, all of this with the corresponding security and, CRUD functionality.

 ## Disclaimer

-This is a demo project to provide an example of my skills for building a [REST compliant API](https://en.wikipedia.org/wiki/Representational_state_transfer).
+This is a demo project to provide an example of my skills for building a [REST compliant API](https://en.wikipedia.org/wiki/Representational_state_transfer), with the addition of a layer for real-time (thanks to [WebSockets](https://en.wikipedia.org/wiki/WebSocket)).
 This time, I’ve decided to use [Feathers](https://feathersjs.com/), a [Node.js](https://nodejs.org/) framework oriented for building real-time applications and REST APIs.
 I've made an extensive use of the latest version of [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) on the backend and, used a few cool features of [Vue.js](https://vuejs.org/) on the frontend.
 Other modern development tools used are: [NPM](https://www.npmjs.com/) (the Node.js package manager), [Sequelize](https://sequelize.org/) (a promise-based Node.js ORM for relational databases), [MySQL](https://www.mysql.com/) server (for data storage), [Docker](https://www.docker.com/) (helps to create the necessary environment for developing or running the application) and, the [Swagger](https://swagger.io/) toolset (for exploring and interacting with the API).
 And, of course, I’ve used [Git](https://git-scm.com/) for code control version and, a basic knowledge of the [Unix Shell](https://en.wikipedia.org/wiki/Unix_shell) for interacting with the respective [CLI (command-line interface)](https://en.wikipedia.org/wiki/Command-line_interface) for Git, Docker and, Feathers.
 The full project has been developed on [macOS](https://www.apple.com/es/macos/what-is/) [Catalina](https://en.wikipedia.org/wiki/MacOS_Catalina) (v10.15.6) on top of a [MacBook Air mid 2012](https://support.apple.com/kb/SP670?viewlocale=en_US&locale=es_ES).

 You can use this project for your needs under your total responsibility.
 You can, for example, fork it and, use it as a foundation for your own project if you found it useful.

 ## Project introduction

-The objective of this project is to provide a REST API to manage customer data for a small shop.
-It will work as the backend side for a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) interface that is being developed by a different team.
+Fictional Motor Co manufactures and sells automobiles globally, with new vehicles sold through regional sales offices.

+Global headquarters requires each of the regional offices to submit information on vehicle sales, and this is expected to be near real-time (within 30 seconds of a complete sale).
+This enables headquarters to effectively manage the manufacturing portion of the business.

+Sales data is stored in a central location within the headquarters infrastructure, some transformation is applied to the input data.
+Manufacturing facilities use the data to increase and decrease production, including the procurement of necessary parts.
+In addition, the data is used for aggregate reporting purposes.

+Different vehicle models are produced in different areas of the world, with some of the vehicle parts built in locally owned facilities, while others come from external, local and overseas producers.

+Each production facility has different supply chains and lead times, and as such everyone needs to access information about new vehicles as often as is best for them.

+All manufacturing plants poll the data regarding new sales, some poll every minute and some once a day.
+The amount of data extracted can be enormous.

 ### Mandatory implementation requirements

-- The API should be only accessible by a registered user by providing an authentication mechanism.
-- A user can only:
-	- List all customers in the database.
-	- Get full customer information, including a photo URL.
-	- Create a new customer:
-		- A customer should have at least name, surname, id and a photo field.
-		- Name, surname and id are required fields.
-		- Image uploads should be able to be managed.
-		- The customer should have a reference to the user who created it.
-	- Update an existing customer.
-		- The customer should hold a reference to the last user who modified it.
-	- Delete an existing customer.
-- An admin can also:
-	- Manage users:
-		- Create users.
-		- Delete users.
-		- Update users.
-		- List users.
-		- Change admin status.
-- Good code quality: Readability and simplicity, good semantics, idiomatic code and adoption of framework standards.
-- Good software architecture: Low coupling, ease to change, good use of design patterns, use of framework or specific language patterns.
-- Basic security measures (Authentication, Authorization, SQL injection and XSS prevention).
+- Produce an API specification that will allow regional sales offices to send sales information to headquarters.
+- Produce an API specification that will be used by manufacturing facilities to extract information on new car sales from headquarters.
+- Produce an architecture diagram of the solution, include the APIs and the persistence layer.
+Suppose we will use a cloud-based provider.
+- Produce some simple prototypes.
+- Safety is essential.
+- If the details are not detailed, you are expected to make valid assumptions about what they would be. i.e data payloads, acceptable security, etc.

 ### Optional implementation requirements

-- Good README file with a getting started guide.
-- Tests implemented for the solution.
-- Making project set-up easier for newcomers.
-- The application follows the twelve-factor app principles [12factor.net](https://12factor.net) in order for it to be scalable.
-- Follow [OAuth 2 protocol](https://oauth.net/2/) for authentication (using a third party public OAuth provider is allowed).
-- The project is ready for [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) using a provider (e.g., [AWS](https://aws.amazon.com/)).
-- The project uses [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or other tools to make it easier to configure development environments.
+- Produce some tests or a test installation. (think PostMan or an automated testing suite/tool).

 ### Proposed solution